-- View (glossary) A representation of a whole system from the perspective of a related set of concerns. - Viewpoint (glossary) A specification of the conventions necessary for constructing and using a view; a pattern or template from which to develop individual views by establishing the purposes and audience for a view and the techniques for its creation and analysis.
+- view A representation of a whole system from the perspective of a related set of concerns. - viewpoint A specification of the conventions necessary for constructing and using a view; a pattern or template from which to develop individual views by establishing the purposes and audience for a view and the techniques for its creation and analysis.